GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 **I love Classical Music.** My most favorite musician is *Johann Sebastian Bach*.

-**BTW, I am also a semiprofessional DETECTIVE**, liking deductive reasoning on everything in my daily life.
+**BTW, I am also a semiprofessional DETECTIVE.**

 My MBTI
 ===

 I once took a MBTI test in one class about career planning.
 Although I think the test may somewhat be a joke, I still put the result here, which may make some sense.
 >People like to treat their daily lives as a theatrical stage, playing the roles that society expects of them in certain situations, as posited by *Erving Goffmana*, one sociologist.
-Don't let the labels limit you and get lost in such boring things!
+Don't let the labels limit you and get lost in such boring things.

 Whatever, it seems that I may be a **INTJ-A/INTJ-T**.
 >**Mind**: 82% Introverted **Energy**: 77% Intuitiive **Nature**: 68% Thinking **Tactics**: 64% Judging **Identity**: 60% Assertive